Monkeystation/photanol-com/src/pages/index.md

     lookout for talent.
 Send an open application to [jobs@photanol.com](mailto:jobs@photanol.com).
   list:
+    - title: Pilot Team-lead
+      description_short: Do you have a passion for biotechnology and sustainability?
+        Join a multi-disciplinary team that focuses on the translation of science and technology to a valuable commercial process to produce circular carbon chemicals.
+For the “Operations Team” of Photanol we are looking for a full-time candidate to lead our pilot team in Amsterdam, to further develop and operate our photo bio-reactor pilot plants
+      description_full: >-
+        Do you have a passion for biotechnology and sustainability?
+Join a multi-disciplinary team that focuses on the translation of science and technology to a valuable commercial process to produce circular carbon chemicals.
+For the “Operations Team” of Photanol we are looking for a full-time candidate to lead our pilot team in Amsterdam, to further develop and operate our photo bio-reactor pilot plants.

+        Responsibilities include:

+        * Lead, Plan & Coordination of pilot activities together with pilot team (1 lead + 2 researcher FTE’s) and project leads.

+        * Collaborating at pilot operations: running our pilots together with the team.

+        * Reporting and information sharing with our demo in Delfzijl and lab operations in Amsterdam.

+        * Maintain external contacts on photo-bioreactor developments, translate to Photanol context.

+        * Develop pilot operations to determine and improve the performance of (production) strains as well as for process development purposes.

+        * Point of contact for operational aspects for the pilot (Prodock, permits, etc).

+        * Build, maintain and utilize networks with people and organizations relevant to Photanol.

+        * Create and maintain a high-quality professional environment at work, at or above industry standards.

+        * Contribute to creating an open, pleasant, and productive working environment at Photanol.

+        * Ensure a safe working environment is maintained.

+        * Ensure confidentiality of the research is maintained.
+          In brief, we are looking for a candidate with the following characteristics:
+        * Background in bioprocess-technology or -engineering (BSc, MSc).

+        * Preferably experience in a photo-bioreactor pilot environment.

+        * Result oriented, organized, and a team player.

+        * Drive and creativity for further sustainable pilot development.

+        * Comfortable with dynamics and flexibility of an ambitious scale-up company.

+        * Good reporting and writing skills in English.

+        Interested?
+Please send your cover letter and resume to (before Dec 31 2021):

+        Hayco Bloemen, Senior Process Development Engineer

+        Tel: + 31 6 10304928

+        E-mail: hayco.bloemen@photanol.com
     - title: Researcher Cyanobacteria
       description_short: Passion for biotechnology and ready to change the world?
         Interested in driving translation of science and technology to a